Trail

-A trail, also known as a path or track, is an unpaved lane or small road usually passing through a natural area.
-In the United Kingdom and the Republic of Ireland, a path or footpath is the preferred term for a pedestrian or hiking trail.
-The term is also applied in North America to routes along rivers, and sometimes to highways.
+A trail, also known as a path or track, is an unpaved lane or a small paved road (though it can also be a route along a navigable waterways) generally not intended for usage by motorized vehicles, usually passing through a natural area.
+However, it is sometimes applied to highways in North America.

+In the United Kingdom and Ireland, a path or footpath is the preferred term for a pedestrian or hiking trail.
 In the US, the term was historically used for a route into or through wild territory used by explorers and migrants (e.g. the Oregon Trail).
 In the United States, "trace" is a synonym for trail, as in Natchez Trace.

-Some trails are dedicated only for walking, cycling, horse riding, snowshoeing or cross-country skiing, but not more than one use; others, as in the case of a bridleway in the UK, are multi-use and can be used by walkers, cyclists and equestrians alike.
-There are also unpaved trails used by dirt bikes and other off-road vehicles, and in some places, like the Alps, trails are used for moving cattle and other livestock.
+Some trails are restricted to use by only walkers, or cyclists, or equestrians, or for snowshoeing, or cross-country skiing, others, for example bridleways in the UK, are shared, and can be used by walkers, cyclists and equestrians.
+Although most ban motorized use, there are unpaved trails used by dirt bikes, quad bikes and other off-road vehicles, usually for extreme sports and rally races.
+In some places, like the Alps, trails are used by alpine agrarian communities for moving cattle and other livestock.